agbrs/agb/book/src/articles/fixed_point_numbers.md

 For instance, if you need to scale a value by a factor that isn't a power of two, consider whether you can achieve a similar effect by dividing by a near power of 2 (so if you wanted to divide by 10, can you get away with dividing by 8 instead?).
 You can also multiply by the inverse if the precision is okay.
 Rather than dividing by `10`, instead multiply by `num!(0.1)`.

+## Bridging back into integers

+Often you'll have something calculated using fixed points (like the position of a player character) and you'll want to now display something on the screen.
+Because the screen works in whole pixel coordinates, you'll need to convert your fixnums into integers.
+The best method for this is the [`.round()`](https://docs.rs/agb/latest/agb/fixnum/struct.Num.html#method.round) method because it has better behaviour when approaching the target integer.

 ## `Vector2D` and `Rect`

 In addition to the `Num` type, `agb::fixnum` also includes a few additional types which will be useful in many applications.